Skip to main content

 Let's talk about your program

-If you have a program that needs an experienced government UX lead - security cleared, Canberra-based, and ready to contribute from day one - I'd welcome a conversation.
+If you have a program that needs an experienced government UX lead – Negative Vetting Level 1 cleared (active to 2029), Negative Vetting Level 2 eligible, Canberra-based, and ready to contribute from day one – I'd welcome a conversation.
+I am currently embedded at the AEC on the Indigo Program modernisation.